-Please also look at my all-time Italy team here and my All-Time World Cup Team Index.
+Please also look at my all-time Italy and my All-Time World Cup Team Index.

 GK: Morgan Da Sanctis (Abruzzo)

-Da Sanctis is brilliant keeper, but his international opportunities limited by Gianluigi Buffon.
+Morgan Da Sanctis is brilliant keeper, but his international opportunities limited by playing at the same time as Gianluigi Buffon.
+He only had 6 caps.
 He was, however, included in squads for Euro 2008, the 2010 FIFA World Cup and Euro 2012.
 From 1999 to 2007, he played for Udinese.
 Then, he had another long career with Napoli.

 GK: Salvatore Sirigu (Nuoro, Sardinia)